Multi-tier load-balancing with Linux

 ECMP routing is used as a first tier.
 Flows are spread among available L7 load-balancers.
 Routing is stateless and asymmetric.
 Backend servers are not represented.

 There is little control over the load-balancing but ECMP routing brings the ability to scale horizontally both tiers.
-A common way to implement such a solution is to use BGP, a routing protocol to exchange routes between network equipments.
+A common way to implement such a solution is to use BGP, a routing protocol to exchange routes between network devices.
 Each load-balancer announces to its connected routers the IP addresses it is serving.

 If we assume you already have BGP-enabled routers available, ExaBGP is a flexible solution to let the load-balancers advertise their availability.
 Here is a configuration for one of the load-balancers: